-The U.S. Department of Education will help fund the effort, which encourages K-12 school districts to team up with universities, research labs, and other organizations to address a number of shortcomingsincluding a lack of teachers with strong content knowledge in math and science; a shortage of students enrolled in advanced math and science courses; and a lack of challenging curricula and available content in schools across the country.
+The U.S. Department of Education will help fund the effort, which encourages K-12 school districts to team up with universities, research labs, and other organizations to address a number of shortcomingsincluding a lack of teachers with strong content knowledge in math and science, a shortage of students enrolled in advanced math and science courses, and a lack of challenging curricula and available content in schools across the country.

 “These partnerships will become part of a broad national network of interconnected sites that will share successful instructional strategies, entice and train competent science and math teachers, and improve learning for millions of students,” said NSF Director Rita Colwell.

-The grants range in size from $2.4 million to Rochester University in New York to $35 million to the University of Wisconsin-Madison (UWM).
+The grants range in size from $2.4 million for Rochester University in New York to $35 million to the University of Wisconsin-Madison (UWM).
 Most projects are led by universities, though a few of the grant recipientsincluding Baltimore County Public Schools and Oakland (Calif.)
 Unified School Districtare K-12 districts themselves.

 Terrence Millar, a math professor who will direct the UWM project, said the effort will scrutinize how universities train future teachers, with the goal of graduating better-prepared educators.

 The five-year project, which also will involve the University of Pittsburgh, will include public elementary, middle, and high schools in Madison, Los Angeles, Denver, and Providence, R.I.